great-lakes/botbuilder-telemetry/README.md

 ```

 ## Step 2: dataMutationFuncOrPromise (Optional)
-This function or promise allows any processing and manipulation of the  body, session, messages, recognizer and configObject.
+This function or promise allows any processing and manipulation of the `body` payload, based on the predefined body payload, session, messages, recognizer and configObject.

 `messages` is the object response from the bot to user containing the text, options, attachments and other relevant information.

-_Note: If `dataMutationFuncOrPromise()` is not defined, the `body` payload will not be mutated and passed straight to the `dataHandleFunction()`, step 3._
+_Note: If `dataMutationFuncOrPromise()` is not defined, the predefined `body` payload will not be mutated and passed straight to the `dataHandleFunction()`, step 3._

 ```js
 function dataMutationFunction (body, session, messages, configObject) {